the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `assertEQ` - Assert a is [equal](https://book.getfoundry.sh/reference/forge-std/assertEq) to b

-`atomic swap` - an exchange of cryptocurrencies from separate blockchains; the term "atomic state" in which a state has no substates; it either happens or it doesn't—there is no other alternative. [investopedia](https://www.investopedia.com/terms/a/atomic-swaps.asp)
+[atomic swap](https://www.investopedia.com/terms/a/atomic-swaps.asp) - an exchange of cryptocurrencies from separate blockchains; the term "atomic state" in which a state has no substates; it either happens or it doesn't—there is no other alternative.

 `Beacon Chain` - a [separate chain](https://www.alchemy.com/overviews/what-is-the-ethereum-beacon-chain) from the original Ethereum Mainnet, running side-by-side; [withdrawals](https://ethereum.org/en/staking/withdrawals/)